Cursimax.Courses,in Spanish.

 The site is live at cursimax.com, serving 100+ courses across academic, creative, and professional tracks.

-The client liked the result enough to bring me back for work on their internal systems after the public site went live — the templating choices held up well enough that adding new surfaces didn't require a rewrite.
+The client liked the result enough to bring me back for work on their internal systems after the public site went live.
+The templating choices held up well enough that adding new surfaces didn't require a rewrite.